smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

+---
+sidebar_label: 'LSAM Commands to Communicate with OpCon'
+---

 # LSAM Commands to Communicate with OpCon

 There are IBM i commands installed with the SMA Agent for IBM i that can